Skip to content

 The general overview of dialectical behaviour says that this type of therapy approach can help those who have self-destructive or suicidal tendencies and disorders.
 The therapy focuses specifically on patients who are high risk and whose identified problems have persisted beyond other treatments.

-Originally, it was designed to treat those with either suicidal behaviour and borderline personality disorder– or some combination of both of these.
-Now, it has been adapted to be able to treat other mental health issues that can threaten a patient’s safety, work, relationships, and general emotional well-being.
+Originally, it was designed to treat those with either suicidal behaviour (including suicide attempts) or borderline personality disorder, or some combination of both of these.
+Now, it has been adapted to be able to treat other mental health issues like self-esteem, post-traumatic stress disorder or others that can threaten a patient’s safety, work, relationships, and general emotional well-being.

 Borderline Personality Disorder